tinfoilboy/CTML/README.md

 # License

-This project (CFML) is licensed under the MIT License, the terms can be seen [here](https://github.com/tinfoilboy/CFML).
+This project (CTML) is licensed under the MIT License, the terms can be seen [here](https://github.com/tinfoilboy/CTML/blob/master/LICENSE).